tassiaaccioly/die-verted/README.md

 [PLAY HERE](https://tassiaaccioly.github.io/die-verted/)

-The game is done with HTML, CSS and Javascript.
+The game was done with HTML, CSS and a bit of Javascript.

 Future Implementations of the game include:

-[X] Player's Name Input
+- [x] Player's Name Input
-[] Breadcrumbs/Final Score Page (You found XX finals of XX) [] Encyclopedia interactions (hover over things from the world to know more about them) [] More paths
+- [ ] Breadcrumbs/Final Score Page (You found XX finals of XX)
+- [ ] Encyclopedia interactions (hover over things from the world to know more about them)
+- [ ] More paths
-[] More endings
+- [ ] More endings
-[] More secret paths and endings
+- [ ] More secret paths and endings

 **Watch out for new releases.**